horrorho/InflatableDonkey/README.md

 At present steps 8 and 9 remain undiscovered.
 If you have any additional information, we would love hear it!
 Please open a ticket and pour your heart out.
 However if you would prefer to remain under the radar, then email me directly.

-Update, 23 October 2015.
+**Update**, 23 October 2015.
 Ok!
 I figured out step 8 and have updated the tool.
 The casualty being the cloud_kit.proto file, which is a complete mess.
 At some point it will need refactoring, cleaning and more idiomatic names applied.

 ### Backups!